The Concept of Beer Money and Making Money Online

 One website that I’m still using from this bunch is Swagbucks.
 However, I don’t think that this website is fantastic and I’ll illustrate why that’s the case.

-The main one is that the pay for the majority of the tasks on there suck.
-For example, to get 2 SB(Swagbucks pays in points called SB which are equivalent to 1 cent), you have to 1-2hrs of videos.
+The main one is that the pay for the majority of the tasks on there aren’t great.
+For example, to get 2 SB(Swagbucks pays in points called SB which are equivalent to 1 cent), you have to watch 1-2hrs of videos.
 No thanks!

 Beyond that, Swagbucks offers surveys but has an annoying tendency to tell you you’re not eligible 90% of the time which is common with survey websites.
 On top of that, the Swagbucks front page can get a bit busy and show too many offers since they also offer SB for singing up for certain programs or services.